-CEPT allows the sedimentation basins to operate at higher overflow rates, while still maintaining a high removal rates of total suspended solids (TSS) and biochemical oxygen demand (BOD).
-Hence the treatment infrastructure can be smaller, which reduces capital costs.
-Additionally, CEPT provides the opportunity for either reducing the size of subsequent treatment units, or increasing the capacity of existing conventional treatment plants, such as activated sludge basins.
-The addition of metal salts and/or a polymer will only require tanks for the chemicals and injection equipment.
+CEPT allows the sedimentation basins to operate at twice the overflow rate of conventional primary treatment, while still maintaining a high removal rates of total suspended solids (TSS) and biochemical oxygen demand (BOD).
+Because of the removal of colloidal BOD, the increase in BOD removal by CEPT is usually larger than that of suspended solids.
+The treatment infrastructure can thus be smaller, and this directly reduces capital costs.

+Additionally, CEPT provides the opportunity for either reducing the size of subsequent biological treatment units, or increasing the capacity of existing conventional treatment plants, such as activated sludge basins.
+The addition of metal salts will only require tanks for the chemicals and injection equipment.
 Table 1 presents data comparing the costs of primary treatment, secondary biological treatment, and chemically enhanced primary treatment.